njeleniauskas/audio-player/readme.md

 - Add user-authored player template functionality.
 - Create more flexible metadata loading and display.
 - Explore Media Session API support for broader control support.
+- update readme to include 'build your own' details (data-attrs as hints to important nodes).